Update concerning covid-19 on 18th July 2021

-The church building continues to be open for personal, private, prayer.
-St Peter’s is open from 10am to 3pm each day.
+The church will be open each day for private prayer.
+St Peter’s will be open from 10am to 3pm each day.

 Health and safety guidelines warn that it is safest for as few people as possible to come into contact with one another so we will not have any people welcoming those who come.

 Please help to reduce the risk of infection by –

 • USING face coverings inside the church building

 • USING the hand gel as you enter and as you leave the building.